AdobeDocs/workfront.en/help/classic/workfront-proof/wp-acct-admin/branding/brand-wp-site-advanced.md

 ## Advanced Branding Overview

-You'll find the Branding configuration section&nbsp;in the [Configure proof settings for your organization](../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md) tab of your [Account Settings](https://support.workfront.com/hc/en-us/sections/115000912147-Account-Settings) page.
+You'll find the Branding configuration section&nbsp;in the tab of your [Account Settings](https://support.workfront.com/hc/en-us/sections/115000912147-Account-Settings) page.
 To apply the changes to your account make sure that Branding option is set to Enabled (1).
 ![Advanced_Branding.png](assets/advanced-branding-350x618.png)

 Please see the section below for more detailed information on how to configure the Advanced branding options (2-14).